 The ultimate goal in fitting a suitable lens for a presbyopic is crisp vision and a comfortable fit.
 With the several multifocals designs available on the market, it is important to understand this new technology.
 This correspondence course will detail the various designs available including wavefront technology, soft toric multifocals, gas-permeable multifocals and aspheric simultaneous designs.

-COLLEGE OF OPTICIANS OF ONTARIO APPROVED COURSES AVAILABLE
+COURSES APPROVED BY THE COLLEGE OF OPTICIANS OF ONTARIO

 Femtosecond cataract surgery is considered to be one of the most significant advances in cataract surgery in 50 years.
 Laser cataract surgery has shown excellent results for accurate self-sealing corneal incisions, arcuate incisions to reduce astigmatism, highly circular, strong and well-positioned capsulorhexis and safer and less technically difficult removal of the cataract with almost complete elimination of phacoemulsification.
 Laser technology may allow Ophthalmologists to meet the demands of cataract patients to the same level that has been accomplished with laser vision correction.
 This course reviews the features of this procedure that may significantly improve cataract surgery, its mechanism of action and factors to consider for optimal use.

 1 EG/CL/RF Hour – Course Expiry Date January 13, 2010